A Sweet Rabbit Hole by DARCY: Using Honeypots to Detect Universal Trigger's Adversarial Attacks: Introduction

 In general, learning-based attacks are more attractive to attackers for several reasons.
-First, they can achieve high attack success rates.
-For example, UniTrigger can drop the prediction accuracy of an NN model to as low as near zero just by appending a learned phrase of only two tokens to any inputs (Tables \ref{tab:example_unitrigger} and \ref{tab:performance_attacks}).
-This is achieved through an optimization process over a dataset, exploiting the weakness of a model as a whole and not to any specific inputs.
-Second, their attack performance is highly transferable among similar models.
-To illustrate, both adversarial examples generated by UniTrigger and MALCOM to attack a white box NN model are also effective in fooling unseen black box models of different architectures \cite{wallace2019universal,malcom}.
-Third, thanks to their generalization to unseen inputs, adversarial example generation algorithms can facilitate mass attacks with a significant reduction in computational cost compared to instance-based methods.
+First, they achieve high attack success rates.
+For example, UniTrigger can drop the prediction accuracy of an NN model to near zero just by appending a learned adversarial phrase of only two tokens to any inputs (Tables \ref{tab:example_UniTrigger} and \ref{tab:performance_attacks}).
+This is achieved through an optimization process over an entire dataset, exploiting potential weak points of a model as a whole, not aiming at any specific inputs.
+Second, their attack mechanism is highly transferable among similar models.
+To illustrate, both adversarial examples generated by UniTrigger and MALCOM to attack a white-box NN model are also effective in fooling unseen black-box models of different architectures \cite{wallace2019universal,malcom}.
+Third, thanks to their generalization to unseen inputs, learning-based adversarial generation algorithms can facilitate mass attacks with significantly reduced computational cost compared to instance-based methods.

-Therefore, the task of defending \textit{learning-based} attacks is critical.
-To contribute in this direction, focusing on one strong representative attack of this kind, our paper proposes a novel approach to detect and filter out UniTrigger's adversarial examples.
-We exploit UniTrigger's own advantage in the generalization via learning to defend against itself.
-Specifically, we borrow the ``honeypot" concept from \textit{the cybersecurity domain} to inject multiple ``trapdoors" on a textual NN classifier to facilitate to catch and filter out malicious examples generated by UniTrigger.
-In other words, we train a target NN model such that it gives great incentives to attackers to generate adversarial texts whose behaviors are pre-defined and intended by the defenders.
-This paper then formalizes this adversarial detection approach as {\mymethod} with the following contributions.
+Therefore, the task of defending \textit{learning-based} attacks in NLP is critical.
+Thus, in this paper, we propose a novel approach, named as {\mymethod}, to defend adversarial examples created by UniTrigger, a strong representative learning-based attack (see Sec. \ref{sec:uni}).
+To do this, we exploit UniTrigger's own advantage, which is the ability to generate a \textit{single} universal adversarial phrase that successfully attacks over several examples.
+Specifically, we borrow the ``honeypot" concept from \textit{the cybersecurity domain} to bait multiple ``trapdoors" on a textual NN classifier to catch and filter out malicious examples generated by UniTrigger.
+In other words, we train a target NN model such that it offers great a incentive for its attackers to generate adversarial texts whose behaviors are pre-defined and intended by defenders.
+Our contributions are as follows: \begin{itemize}[leftmargin=\dimexpr\parindent-0.2\labelwidth ,noitemsep] \item To the best of our knowledge, this is the first work that utilizes the concept of ``honeypot" from the cybersecurity domain in defending textual NN models against adversarial attacks. \item We propose {\mymethod}, a framework that i) searches and injects multiple trapdoors into a textual NN, and ii) can detect UniTrigger's attacks with over 99\% TPR and less than 2\% FPR while maintaining a similar performance on benign examples in most cases across four public datasets. \end{itemize}